richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 The great thing Daniel Lemire does with his projects is make sure they get implemented in lots of languages.
 This means you get more people contributing code, increase the probability that someone does something generally useful, and it's usually easy to port features from languages than to imagine a new one.
 Ben Shaw wrote [batch iterators](https://github.com/RoaringBitmap/roaring/pull/150) in the Go version and reported they were a much faster way to get data out of a bitmap.
-I thought it was a dismal idea at first, but after convincing myself of the [magic of batching](/posts/stages), and tried [implementing them](https://github.com/RoaringBitmap/RoaringBitmap/pull/243) in Java.
+I thought it was a dismal idea at first, but after convincing myself of the [magic of batching](/posts/stages), I [implemented them](https://github.com/RoaringBitmap/RoaringBitmap/pull/243) in Java.

 They're kind of awkward to use: